c-ewing/Scroller/README.md

 If the device is registering correctly, `evtest` should register two different event types.
 `REL_WHEEL` is a standard scroll event while `REL_WHEEL_HI_RES` is 1/120th of the scroll distance of `REL_WHEEL`.
 In the [kernel](https://patchwork.kernel.org/project/linux-input/patch/20181205004228.10714-5-peter.hutterer@who-t.net/) `lo_res` events are emitted only once 120 `hi_res` events have accumulated.
-This lets legacy applications still recieve `lo_res` events, while enabling newer applications to scroll in finer steps.
+This lets legacy applications still receive `lo_res` events, while enabling newer applications to scroll in finer steps.

 ## Design Details

 Scroller is designed around a single producer (Sensor Thread) and single consumer model (Send Threads).
 There are two consumers of the sensor values, Bluetooth and USB however only one is enabled at a time.
 USB connections will always take priority over Bluetooth ones.
-The following diagrams model the basic controll flow of the application code.
+The following diagrams model the basic control flow of the application code.
 The first diagram outlines threads while the second the control flow for choosing which send thread to use.

 ```mermaid
 ---